Ravi-Teja-konda/OSGPT/README.md

 ### Host and Port
 HOST: This is the host IP address where the OSGPT server will run.
 The default is 0.0.0.0, which means it will be accessible from any IP address.
 PORT: This is the port number on which the OSGPT server will listen for incoming requests.
 The default port is 5004.

+## Additional Info
+If there is a change in the host address, make sure to update the following files:

+1. ai-plugin.json
+Update the url field under the api key with the new OpenAPI URL.
+Update the logo_url field with the new logo URL if applicable.
+2. openapi.yaml
+Update the url field under servers with the new host address.

 ## Usage
 To get started, run the plugin using the following command: